The Last Jedi

 Finally!
 Finally, I thought, Star Wars will be good again.

 I say “by all reports” because I’ve never seen the last film in the Sequel Trilogy, Skywalker Revenge or whatever it was called.
 There’s no need.
-JJ Abrams was back writing and directing, and I know what his films and TV shows are like, and at this point, I don’t need to cross the yard, actually step in the dog shit, and then sniff the bottom of my shoe, so that I can know for sure that it’s dog shit, I can tell it’s dog shit from way over here.
+JJ Abrams was back writing and directing, and I know what his films and TV shows are like, and at this point, I don’t need to cross the yard, actually step in the dog shit, and then sniff the bottom of my shoe, all so that I can know for sure that it’s actually dog shit.
+I can tell from all the way over here that it’s dog shit.

 So I’ll pass.